 Sketch: A Mac-only tool focused on interface design that’s taken the design world by storm since its release in 2010.
 All the alternatives below are very much playing catch-up with Sketch.

-Adobe Experience Design: Launched last year, Experience Design (aka XD) is Adobe’s answer to Sketch.
+Adobe XD: Adobe XD is Adobe’s answer to Sketch.
 Its most obvious point of difference is that it’s available for Windows as well as OS X.

 Figma: An interface design tool based in the browser, this free app makes it easy to collaborate on a prototype, even if your team is distributed around the world.